waj334/sigo/README.md

-# sigo
+# SiGo
-SiGo - Go compiler and language implementation for embedded systems
+A Go compiler and language implementation for embedded systems